tmbo/questionary/docs/source/pages/advanced.rst

    with yes.

 3. A question to select an item from a list.
-4. Free text inpt if :code:`'other'` is selected in step 3.
+4. Free text input if :code:`'other'` is selected in step 3.

 Depending on the route the user took, the result will look like the following: